antononcube/Raku-Gherkin-Grammar/README.md

 ## Usage examples

-Here is a basic (and short) Gherkin spec parsing example:
+Here is a basic (and short) Gherkin spec interpretation example:

 ```perl6
 use Gherkin::Grammar;